getsentry/sentry-toolbar/README.md

 #### Conditionally inserting script tag

-It's possible to dynamically insert the script tag inside an SPA app, prior to calling `SentryToolbar.init()`, so that only users who are eligible .
+It's possible to dynamically insert the script tag inside an SPA app, prior to calling `SentryToolbar.init()`, so that only users who are eligible receive the script tag.
 See docs/conditional-script.md for example code.
 This will help reduce network traffic for your users because they do not have the credentials needed to login

 This example code will be eventually implemented as an NPM package, but for now it's something to be done manually.